nespinoza/GPTransmissionSpectra/README.md

 - george

-The code fits the lightcurve simultaneously using a transit model, the comparison stars using PCA and a gaussian process with a multi-dimensional squared exponential kernel, which takes time, FWHM, airmass, trace position, sky flux, and shift in wavelength of the trace as inputs in the case of output in the tepspec format.
+The code fits the lightcurve simultaneously using a transit model, the comparison stars using PCA and a gaussian process with a multi-dimensional squared exponential kernel (or a Matern 3/2; for this, simply run the code adding the flag `--matern`), which takes time, FWHM, airmass, trace position, sky flux, and shift in wavelength of the trace as inputs in the case of output in the tepspec format.
 If this is not the input format, the user defines which external paraemters to include instead.